Computing Resources in and for D-PHYS

 Group / institute nodes

-Many research groups and institutes (for example Astro, ITP and IQE) own computation nodes for their members to use.
+Many research groups and institutes (for example IPA, ITP and IQE) own computation nodes for their members to use.
 As this is a rather long and fast-changing list, please ask your colleagues or us for the current situation in your group.
 Most of these machines are operated by ISG.

 Many members of D-PHYS have access to a range of different clusters, either as shareholders or on a project level.
 Again: ask your colleagues or us for details.
 The most important ones are: